moodlebox/moodlebox.net/content/en/help/moodle-update.md

 {{< notice info >}}
 Before updating your version of Moodle, make sure that the server requirements are met on your MoodleBox.
 To do this, log in to Moodle, visit [Site Administration > Server > Environment](http://moodlebox.home/admin/environment.php), click on _Update component_, then check that no line says _Check_ in red.

-Warning _site not https_ is not a problem and can be ignored.
+The warning _site not https_ is not a problem and can be ignored.
 {{< /notice >}}

 To update Moodle, perform the following operations, using the command line.